 Check out our other post on Ethereum mining calculators.

-The Best Ethereum Mining Pools of 2017
+The Best Ethereum Mining Pools for 2018

 The two share an underlying pool, but have different payment methods.
 Ethermine uses the PPLNS payment method, (Pay Per Last “N” Shares) which involves some luck in the payment but on average pays 5% more.
 Ethpool is a predicable solo mining pool and pays on the PPS method, a standard pay per share model.
 Ethermine has more than 200 000 active workers and processes about 32 blocks an hour, while Ethpool has about 12500 active workers and processes about 5 blocks an hour.